ga-wdi-lessons/react-redux/readme.md

 # Functional Programming and the React Ecosystem (0:25, 10 min)

-You may hear developers talking about how functional programming is revolutionizing Javascript and wonder how this is so.
+You may hear developers talking about how functional programming is revolutionizing JavaScript and wonder how this is so.
 Let's revisit the concept of a pure function: given any input, a ***pure function*** will return the exact same output.
 It will also ***have no side effects***.
 This means that the **pure function** is *only concerned* with returning some output that is a function of its input.